 The (76) Chromatic Scale is logarithmic("log") and the auditory system operates on a log frequency system so that both the cochlea, where the frequencies are detected, and the brain, where they are analyzed, have log structures.
 Unlike the eye, where the optical frequencies are calibrated on an absolute scale using quantum mechanical transitions (so that everybody sees the same colors), the auditory frequency scale is uncalibrated.
-Therefore, the only way brain to process auditory for the information is to calculate ratios between frequencies.
-On a log scale, ratios are easily recognized because ratios are distances on the log scale - that's the principle behind the slide rule.
-(On a loglinear plot, ratios are fixed distances.)
+Therefore, the only way for the brain to process auditory information is to calculate ratios between frequencies.
+On a log scale, ratios are easily recognized because ratios are distances on the log scale - that's the principle behind the slide rule (on a log-linear plot, ratios are fixed distances).
 That is why intervals are important in music and explains why the brain likes harmony - because the brain can recognize frequencies that are harmoniously related.
-Each harmony is a fixed type of sound and does not produce time dependent beats as do dissonant sounds.
+Each harmony is a fixed type of sound and does not produce time dependent beats as do dissonant sounds and is particularly easy for the brain to process.

 The fact that harmonies are recognized by the brain indicates that the brain works with frequency ratios.
-The chromatic scale contains all the important harmonic intervals (fifths, fourths, etc.) and has the same log structure as the auditory system, allowing the brain to process music written using it; thus the chromatic scale is a functional replica of the cochlea.
-The piano is a replica of the cochlea which is copied into the brain and enables the brain to compute ratios of frequencies using logarithms as is done with slide rules.
-The piano is just a slide rule that enables the brain to compute ratios of frequencies that harmonize!
+The chromatic scale contains all the simplest harmonic intervals (octave, fifths, fourths, etc., whose frequency ratios are the smallest integers [(76) Chromatic Scale]) and has the same log structure as the auditory system, allowing the brain to process music written using it.
+Thus the chromatic scale is a mathematical approximation of the cochlea.
+The cochlea is copied into the brain and enables the brain to compute ratios of frequencies using logarithms as is done with slide rules.
+The piano is just a slide rule that enables the brain to enables the brain to compute ratios of frequencies that harmonize!
 If the slide rule were enlarged to the size of a piano keyboard, the markings on the slide rule: 2, 4, 8, 16, etc., would line up perfectly with C1, C2, C3, etc., on the keyboard.
+Thus the piano keyboard matches the map of the cochlea in the brain, allowing the pianist to directly manipulate computations in the brain.

 The infinite number of notes of the chromatic scale is particularly simple because any note in that infinity can be reached by using only the twelve notes of the octave.
 Thus it is the simple and tractable nature of processing music in the brain that distinguishes music written in the chromatic scale from other sources of sound.
-By using a logarithmic scale and a system of recognizable harmonies, we have reduced an intractable set of the infinity of pitches into an easily tractable twelve notes of the octave!
+By using a logarithmic scale and a system of the simplest harmonies, we have reduced an intractable set of the infinity of pitches into an easily tractable twelve notes of the octave!
 However, it produces only a subset of music because music can be produced by banging a stick on a hollow log, without invoking the chromatic scale.